Managing and Preventing Suicidal Thoughts

 Even just saying our thoughts out loud can help loosen their grip on us.
 Other people can provide us with hope and often see options we haven’t thought of.

-It’s important to keep in mind that not everyone is equipped to handle tough situations, so we should try not to be put off by reactions from others that aren’t as helpful as we might like or need.
+It’s important to keep in mind that not everyone is equipped to handle tough situations, so we should try to not be put off by reactions from others that aren’t as helpful as we might like or need.

 Talking with a friend or family member can help, but they are often involved in the stresses that are bogging us down, making it hard to get a neutral perspective.
 Sometimes friends want to help but don’t have the capacity, or aren’t the best at providing non-judgmental support.

 This is why talking to a mental health professional can make a huge difference and is often a major step in recovery.

 If you haven’t spoken to anyone about your thoughts yet, a good place to start is by making an appointment with a family physician and/or trying to find a qualified therapist near you.

 If you’re already seeing a mental health professional, reach out to them to set up another appointment so you can let them know how things are going and see if you may need additional support.

 If you want to talk to someone now, see our page on how to get immediate support In a Crisis.

 It can be very hard to think clearly when we’re in the middle of a crisis.
 Creating a Crisis Game Plan (sometimes referred to as a Suicide Safety Plan) helps puts all our ideas and strategies in a single place so we can easily access them when we need to.

 It may seem unnecessary or extreme, but setting up a Crisis Game Plan has been shown to help reduce the risk of suicide, so it’s an essential step to take.